sweetyAT/data_quality_framework/README.md

 Schema mismatches
 This project is useful for anyone working with data pipelines or preparing data for analysis or machine learning.

-🚀 Why I Built This
+🚀 Why I Built This?
 In real data engineering work, data is often messy.
 Before loading it into a database or using it for analysis, you must check its quality.
 This tool makes that step easy and visual.
 You upload a CSV, click one button, and instantly see where the data has issues.

-🧰 Tech Stack
+🧰 Tech Stack:
 Python
 Pandas (data processing)
 NumPy